DBeick/college-basketball/README.md

 # college-basketball
-Home for analyses of men's basketball performance 2013-19
+Home project for analysis of men's basketball performance in 2013-19 seasons

 #### Table of Contents